dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 50-daily-all-db.mysql
 ======================

-This backs up all my MySQL databases into my home folder using ``mysqldump``:
+This backs up all my MySQL databases into my home folder using mysqldump:

 .. code-block:: ini